anarmsilva10/PAC_PCOS/README.md

 The goal of this tool is to provide both exploratory data analysis and basic clinical insights using a real [PCOS dataset](https://www.kaggle.com/datasets/shreyasvedpathak/pcos-dataset/data) obtained from [Kaggle](https://www.kaggle.com/).

+This branch aims to incorporate the previous version (in update_version branch) into a Streamlit application.
+In addition, it aims to make some changes in order to make the application as interactive as possible.

 ## Dataset
 The application uses the open-source PCOS Dataset from Kaggle, originally published by Shreyas Vedpathak.
 - Original dataset: 45 columns, 541 observations